 If you like to trek with poles, Osprey developed an awesome “Stow-on-the-Go” system, which means no more ‘pack on pack off’ to store your trekking poles.

 Instead, you simply pass the poles through two elasticated loops for a hands-free solution.
-There is even an ice axe loop that may prove useful in winter conditions or on our organized Pakistan tours!
+There is even an ice axe loop that may prove useful in winter conditions.

 Using the Sternum Straps, Shoulder Pads, and Hip Belt Adjustments